thatandromeda/locr/README.md

 - `UnknownIdentifier`: when it cannot find an object identifier within an item image url, and therefore cannot construct a full text URL.
 - `ObjectNotOnline`: when the object does not have any online formats.
+- `AmbiguousText`: when multiple fulltext options are found.

 If you encounter these exceptions, kindly file an issue or open a PR about the newly discovered edge case.
 Thanks.